tilleul/apple2/tools/bitmap editor/apple2_hires.md

 #### 7. To plot only two consecutive colored pixels, they must be surrounded by two white pixels on one side and two black pixels on the other side
 #### 8. Single dot (then colored) pixels must be surrounded by two pairs of black pixels but the minimum distance between two single dot pixels of the same color is 3 black pixels.
 The minimum distance between two single dot pixels of different colors is 2 pixels.

-### Hires rules part 3: more colors and more limitations
+### Hires rules part 3: more colors but more limitations
 Now what about values above 128 ?
 Let's edit line 20 of the previous program